sillsdev/EthnoLib/README.md

 Nx caches builds for efficiency.
 To clear the local cache, run `nx reset`.

-Use nx to build or run a hot-reload development server.
+Use nx to build or run a hot-reload development server for a package if relevant.
 For example, to build or run the MUI language chooser demo:

 ```
 nx build @ethnolib/language-chooser-react-mui